 GRUB

-COS is set to deploy a persistent grub.cfg
+COS is set to deploy a persistent grub.cfg into the COS_RECOVERY partition during

 the system installation or image creation.
 COS grub configuration